shomechakraborty/housing_price_prediction_model/README.md

 # housing_price_prediction_model
 A model for predicting home prices in low-income areas in the US.

-Description: This program is a neural network model designed to predict housing prices for homes in low-income areas in the US based on 5 pieces of information about a given house: its square feet, number of bedrooms, number of bathrooms, type of neighborhood, and age.
+Description: This program is a learning model designed to predict housing prices for homes in low-income areas in the US based on 5 pieces of information about a given house: its square feet, number of bedrooms, number of bathrooms, type of neighborhood, and age.
 The model is trained by a large amount of housing data about previously sold houses in the